Summary

 - Pre-Litigation Phase

-- Usually a formal letter of demand (also known as a LOD) or a statutory demand (for bankruptcy) is sent with a 7 to 14 day deadline for repayment or three weeks for the statutory demand.
+- Usually a formal letter of demand (also known as a LOD) or a statutory demand (for bankruptcy or insolvency) is sent with a 7 to 14 day deadline for repayment or three weeks for the statutory demand.This letter outlines the debt owed and requests payment within a specified timeframe.
+It serves as a final warning after failed repayment attempts and acts as legal evidence of your debt recovery efforts.

-- If the debtor refuses to pay the debt within the deadline, you should quickly file a civil lawsuit in the Singapore courts or bankruptcy application against the debtor.
+- Urgency of Action: If the debtor refuses to pay the debt within the deadline, you should quickly file a civil lawsuit in the Singapore courts or bankruptcy application against the debtor.
 You should act quickly, otherwise the debtor’s funds may be dissipated or put beyond your reach, especially if the debtor owes a significant amount of money to other creditors.

-- You may negotiate and/or mediate the dispute with the debtor (such as at the Singapore Mediation Centre)
+- Negotiation and Mediation: You may negotiate and/or mediate the dispute with the debtor (such as at the Singapore Mediation Centre)Mediation, facilitated by an impartial third party, is often encouraged by Singapore courts as a cost-effective and private way to resolve disputes amicably before litigation.

 - Court Proceedings